Appropriate details help keep a house cool

 - The home’s thermal envelope should be carefully air sealed.

 - While high internal loads — that is, waste heat from lights and appliances — benefit cold-climate houses in winter, such loads hurt the performance of hot-climate houses in summer.
-So in Florida and Texas, it’s particularly important to install CFLs rather than incandescent bulbs and to specify the most efficient available appliances, including refrigerators and televisions.
+So in Florida and Texas, it’s particularly important to install CFLs or LEDs rather than incandescent bulbs and to specify the most efficient available appliances, including refrigerators and televisions.